 - It gets thicker as it sits, so if you’re reheating leftovers, don’t hesitate to thin them to your desired consistency.
 Just add vegetable broth or water, a tablespoon at a time, until the soup has the consistency you want.
 And don’t worry – this soup tastes better on the second and third days, so adding a little water or stock won’t make it any less delicious.

 - Freeze it!
 If have any leftovers, you can store them in the fridge for up to 3 days, but you can also freeze them for up to a few months.
 This soup reheats perfectly, so it’s a great recipe to keep in the freezer for busy nights.
 Find more freezer-friendly dinner ideas here!

 More Favorite Soup Recipes

-If you love this creamy cauliflower soup recipe, try one of these favorite soup recipes next:
+If you love this soup, try one of these favorite soup recipes next:

 - Best Lentil Soup

 - French Onion Soup